Tampere Tigers: Strengthened Juniors and international play (2024)

 The 2025 season began with some early defeats, but the Tigers grew steadily over the summer, building momentum with a 12-game winning streak.
 They advanced to the semifinals, eliminating multiple-time champions Espoo Expos 2–0 to reach the final against Helsinki Puumat.
 The Tigers dominated the finals, winning three straight games to secure the championship.
 Strong pitching, near-perfect defense, smart base-running, and timely hitting were key to their success.

-With the SM Sarja title in hand, the Tampere Tigers will represent Finland at the Baseball European Federation Cup Qualifier in June 2026 for the fourth time, marking another milestone in the club’s growing international presence.
+With the SM Sarja title in hand, the Tampere Tigers will represent Finland at the Baseball European Federation Cup Qualifier in June 2026 for the fourth time, marking another milestone in the club's growing international presence.

+The Tampere Tigers Softball team won the Finnish Championship Series 2–0 against the Helsinki Sandstorm, successfully defending their national title.
+The victory also secured the team a place in the 2026 European Softball Winners Cup.